SCHD vs JEPI vs JEPQ in taxable vs Roth IRA in 2026: tax drag before yield

 JEPI and JEPQ are usually bought for monthly income.
 JPMorgan's fact sheets describe both funds as seeking current income while maintaining prospects for capital appreciation.
 JEPI is tied to U.S. large-cap equity exposure and option-related income mechanics, while JEPQ has Nasdaq-oriented exposure and uses equity-linked notes with their own risks.

 In taxable accounts, monthly income is not automatically better than quarterly dividends.
 If distributions are taxed currently, reinvesting them does not erase the tax bill.
-Fidelity notes that even reinvested dividends can still be taxable in a taxable account.
+IRS Topic 404 says dividends and distributions should be reported on Form 1099-DIV, and the final category matters more than the marketing label.
 That is the part yield charts do not print in bold because yield charts are cowards.

 Taxable JEPI or JEPQ can still make sense when the investor actually needs spendable cash before retirement.
 Liquidity is valuable.
 If the goal is to pay bills today, Roth placement may be irrelevant because Roth money is not meant to be an everyday cash-flow machine.
 The investor should simply budget tax reserve, distribution variability, and possible changes in final tax character.